 - The actor is moving, and the camera is moving.

 Each combination will change the dynamic of the whole scene.
-However, there is never one right combination since it depends on an understanding of the story and the message you want to convey to the audience.
+However, there is never one right combination since it depends on understanding the story and the message you want to convey to the audience.
 Knowing where there is an emotional shift will help you make that choice.

 Take this short film Apricot by Ben Briand.
-Throughout most of the film, the camera, when focusing on the two characters at the table, is static.
+Throughout most of the film, the camera is static when focusing on the two characters at the table.
 However, towards the end, when the woman gets up to leave, which is not what the man wants, and this puts something at stake for him, the camera is now moving.

 Therefore, we understand that blocking is the visual depiction of the story by actors’ bodies—their body language, gestures, and movement through space —and this blocking must be tied to the shot, whether the camera is locked down or moves.